Subjects overview

 Read moreThe Property and Construction industries play an important role in the creation and transformation of our built environments.
 In this subject, students are introduced to the processes involved in property development and construction projects and the roles and responsibilities of, and relationships between the various professionals and other industry stakeholders.
 Through the exploration of 2D drawings, 3D models and physical buildings, students gain an understanding of the history and current practices of design, engineering and construction.
 Interaction with industry partners provides a contemporary view of relevant issues such as the application of technologies in the industry and the introduction of other innovative practices.

-Read moreThis subject will introduce students to the legal principles that apply to the ownership, use and transfer of real property.
-The subject will develop an understanding of the sources of law, the various interests in land, real estate contracts, and the rights, duties and obligations attaching to the ownership and use of real property.
-The subject provides students with a sound understanding of real property contracts, tendering processes, financial interests in land and the remedies available to enforce interests in land.
-Students will develop a good understanding of the various legal interests in real property and prepare them for further studies in planning, valuation, property development and investment.
+Read moreThis subject introduces students to general principles relating to the Australian legal system, focusing on real property ownership, use and transfer.
+The subject develops student understanding of the sources of law, the various interests in land, real estate contracts and the rights, duties and obligations attaching to the ownership and use of real property, including Native Title.
+Students will develop a good understanding of the various legal interests in real property and prepare them for further studies in valuation, planning, property development and investment.
+Student learning will be supported at all stages of the subject by relevant statutory and case law, practical applications and guidance in the use of Davies' IRAC method for positive assessment outcomes (Issues, Rules, Application, Conclusion)

 Read moreThis subject provides an introduction to the rationale, principles, and processes of urban planning in Australia.
 It reviews strategic and statutory planning processes with particular focus on the key legislation, plan making and development assessment in Queensland and its relevance to other jurisdictions interstate and internationally.
 Students will gain a basic understanding of planning schemes and development applications to assist them in their chosen profession/s.
 The subject introduces community engagement, place making and urban governance as important elements of planning process.